Calvin Ramsay

-Calvin William Ramsay (born 31 July 2003) is a Scottish professional footballer who plays as a right-back for club Liverpool.
+Calvin William Ramsay (born 31 July 2003) is a Scottish professional footballer who plays as a right-back for Scottish Premiership club St Mirren, on loan from Premier League club Liverpool.

 Club career

 Aberdeen

 After progressing through the youth ranks at Aberdeen, Ramsay made his debut as a late substitute against Dundee United in March 2021, under caretaker manager Paul Sheerin.
 Ramsay went on to make another five appearances in his first season with the senior team.
 He made his European debut for the club against Swedish side BK Häcken in July 2021 in a UEFA Conference League qualifier.
 He started at right back in a 5–1 win and assisting the first goal of the game.
 Ramsay won the SFWA Young Player of the Year award for 2021–22, his only full season with Aberdeen.

 Liverpool

 Ramsay moved to Premier League club Liverpool in June 2022.
 He signed a five-year contract for an initial fee of £4.2m, a club record sale for Aberdeen at the time.

 On 1 November 2022, Ramsay made his debut for Liverpool when he came on as an 87th minute substitute in the 2-0 win against Napoli in the 2022–23 UEFA Champions League.

 On 9 November 2022, he started his first game for Liverpool in the win against Derby County in the third round of the EFL Cup at Anfield.
 In February 2023, having made only two appearances for Liverpool's first team, Ramsay was ruled out for the rest of the 2022–23 season following surgery on an unspecified injury.

 On 29 October 2025, Ramsay made his first appearance for Liverpool in three years in a 3-0 defeat to Crystal Palace in the EFL Cup.